 - CPP does not provide transportation from the airports to campus. - Two major airports serve the Chicago area, O'Hare International Airport and Midway International Airport.
 O'Hare is located northwest of Chicago, and Midway is located on the south side of Chicago.
-Northwestern University does not provide free transportation service to these airports, but both airports are accessible to campus via public transit or car.
-View the following link to gain directions to anywhere on campus from both airports. - GO Airport Express Shuttle is a ground transportation provider for Chicago's O'Hare and Midway Airports.
+Northwestern University does not provide free transportation service to these airports, but both airports are accessible to campus via public transit or car. - GO Airport Express Shuttle is a ground transportation provider for Chicago's O'Hare and Midway Airports.
 The Airport Express shuttle service is not affiliated with Northwestern University, but it does have a drop-off and pick-up point near the Residence Hall.
 Reservations are required and must be made at least 24 hours in advance of your departure.
 Make your reservations on the Airport Express website.
 When making your reservation, choose your Drop-Off Location from the "Universities" drop-down tab.
-You should choose "Northwestern- Willard Hall" (approx. \$50 one-way), located at 1865 Sherman Avenue.
-See campus maps.
+You should choose "Northwestern Dorm Name" (approx. \$50 one-way).
+The dorm name will be provided by March, 2024.
+Please check correspondence for the dorm name and address.
 If you have questions about your reservation, call Airport Express at 888-284-3826.